-This course is delivered via distance delivery over approximately a 12 month period to existing workers in the aged care industry.
+This course is delivered via correspondence over approximately a 12 month period to existing workers in the aged care industry.

 This is a paper-based method where you can study from within Queensland.
-The learning material will be mailed out to you and you will be able to contact your trainer through email, phone or skype.
-Dependant on your location, trainers will be available to visit you on site (in consultation with your facility).
+The learning material will be mailed out to you and you will be able to contact your trainer through email, phone or Skype.

 A minimum of 120 working hours must be logged in a community care services organisation.

 Possible career pathways you may like to consider upon completion: